aws-samples/savings-plan-commitment-calculator/README.md

 - **Term** (possible values: *1yr, 3yr*)
 - **Purchasing Option** (possible values: *No Upfront, Partial Upfront, All Upfront*)

-This is an example to find the usage commitment (measured in $/hour) for one or more EC2 Instance Saving Plans (1yr, All Upfront) for your EC2 instances running with tag key *environment* and tag value *prod* :
+This is an example to find the usage commitment (measured in $/hour) for one or more EC2 Instance Saving Plans (1yr, All Upfront) for your EC2 instances running in the current region with tag key *environment* and tag value *prod* :
  ```bash
     python3 calculator_from_ec2api.py 'environment' 'prod' 'EC2InstanceSavingsPlans' '1yr' 'All Upfront'
 ```

 These are the full steps to execute the script in your AWS Account.

-1. Log into your AWS account in which your EC2 instances are running
+1. Log into your AWS account and select the AWS Region in which your EC2 instances are running

 2. Launch [AWS CloudShell](https://console.aws.amazon.com/cloudshell/home) or your local shell (Python 3.10 or newer is required)